 BHA is present in most anti-wrinkle creams; it is also a common ingredient in exfoliates and acne products.
 There have been situations where complications have arisen as a result of pregnant women taking aspirin.
 Salicylic acid is part of the aspirin family.
 As to whether the topical application may cause complications, is not known, but It is advised to avoid it so that as an expectant mother you can live without the risks of having complications.

-The pregnancy journey as whole requires a lot of precaution; care must to taken regarding products and medications used either topically or orally.
+The pregnancy journey as a whole requires a lot of precaution; care must to taken regarding products and medications used either topically or orally.
 It is best to stick with skin care products that have been certified as safe for pregnancy.
 Seek a doctor’s advice before using any drugs which you have little knowledge of as the do’s and don’ts about pregnancy keeps changing and a physician is always up to date with these modifications.